slow-E/OFMSCreativeTech/README.md

 3. All components have a maximum current and voltage that they can handle.
 Exceeding these limits will damage the component.
 This is what Ohm's law is for.
 Use resistors to limit current where appropriate.

 ## First Circuit:
-#### D.   Go to [Sparkfun page on LEDs](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds) and use a breadboard to build the circuit shown in the "LEDs Without Math" section.
+#### Go to [Sparkfun page on LEDs](https://learn.sparkfun.com/tutorials/light-emitting-diodes-leds) and use a breadboard to build the circuit shown in the "LEDs Without Math" section.

 # Next Steps